ringcentral/engage-voice-api-docs/docs/users/agents/agents.md

     | **`SUPERVISOR`** | If you want the agent to listen in and monitor other agent calls, select this option |

 ### Request

-Be sure to sure to use the proper `BASE_URL` and authorization header for your deployment.
+Be sure to set the proper [BASE_URL](../../../basics/uris/#resources-and-parameters) and [authorization header](../../../authentication/auth-ringcentral) for your deployment.

 ```
 POST {BASE_URL}/api/v1/admin/accounts/{accountId}/agentGroups/{agentGroupId}/agents